apresdev/apres-terraform/README.md

 pre-commit run terraform-docs-go -a -v
 ```

+### Changelogs

+The CHANGELOG.md files are generated automatically in the build workflows.
+Set the changelog message correctly in the PR
+and the workflow will take care of the rest.

 ### Determining AWS Permissions

 Determining what AWS permissions are required for a module can be a nice game of whackamole.
 There is however a sweet tool (iamlive)[https://github.com/iann0036/iamlive] that can help determine what they should be.